Atmos Rewards Summit Visa Infinite Credit Card Review

 - You don’t travel on Alaska enough, so the lower tier, Atmos Ascent card might be better for you

-Alaska Airlines has some great sweet spots, but understanding their award chart is key.
+Alaska and Hawaiian Airlines have some great sweet spots, but understanding their award charts is key.

-- Another key factor in their value is whether the airline flies from your home airport.
+- A key factor in their value is whether either airline flies from your home airport.

-- They often have the best pricing available for international business class.
+- Alaska often has the best pricing available for international business class.
 Using an award search tool will help maximize.

 - Their award chart also allows for some great finds on short-haul domestic flights.